 Comparative Ethnic Studies (min 3 units)

-Note: ETHST 1 is recommended if you plan to complete Social Justice Ethnic Studies Degree
+Note: ETHST 1 is recommended if you plan to complete the Social Justice Transfer Degree in Ethnic Studies

 - ETHS 1: Intro to Ethnic Studies (3 units)